 When it comes to meat, Aussie Farmers Direct sells only Australia’s best, including Cape Grim Beef, Bannockburn Free Range Chicken and seafood fished on trawlers that operate out of Sydney and Port Lincoln.

-For those who are time-poor and watching their weight, there are WW fresh boxes designed by Weight Watchers’ nutrition experts – with all the calorie counting and planning already done.
+For those who are time-poor and watching their weight, there are WW fresh boxes designed by Weight Watchers’ nutrition experts – with all the calorie counting and planning done for you.
 There are 18 different selections for your weekly fruit and veg box, too.

 This post was sponsored by Aussie Farmers Direct.